-We were still waiting for the counselor even if it was already 2pm.
+We were still waiting for the counselor even if it was already 2 pm.
 The videos were finished but all had to be replayed because the counselor was not there yet at the designated time.
 After 45 minutes, she arrived and was sharing experiences of Filipinas abroad; some scary, some funny.
-The idea of the seminar is to prepare for the worst, to be very vigilant, have enough money upon travel (also for a fast return) and to read every document well before signing.
-There was also information on what documents to carry when emigrating as well as airport procedures, baggage, technicalities, what to expect, etc… The rest were visa issues and other inputs.
+The idea of the seminar is to prepare for the worst, to be very vigilant, have enough money upon travel (also for a fast return), and to read every document well before signing.
+There was also information on what documents to carry when emigrating as well as airport procedures, baggage, technicalities, what to expect, etc… There were also visa topics and other inputs.

 After the seminar, we were interviewed one by one.
 It took a lot of time and my interview took place almost last.
 It went fine until I was asked about my husband’s divorce year.
 I wasn’t sure so she said I should know it since I didn’t have the divorce papers with me.
 But I had my husband’s document on no legal impediment to marry where his divorce was stipulated, and that should be more than enough, but the counselor still wanted to know it from me before she gave my certificate.